-As a parent and as a teacher it seems we all catch ourselves worrying over whether or not our chidren are reaching the “right” developmental milestones.
-It’s during that fleeting moment of doubt that we must remember (and remind each other) that learning is a process.
+As parents and teachers, it seems we all catch ourselves worrying over whether or not our children are reaching the “right” developmental milestones.
+It’s during those fleeting moments of doubt that we must remember (and remind each other) that learning is a process.
 Every child develops at her own rate.

 To take a reading on where your child is positioned developmentally today and to help your child take the next step in her learning journey, start with a simple first step.

 Step 1: Observe

 Observe how she plays and look for similar actions in a skill benchmark (an indicator that helps you see at which level the child is achieving for each goal).

 We provide a skill continuum that outlines the benchmarks for each goal across 7 Domains of Learning.
 This chart helps break down the unique developmental level of each child.
 Our benchmarks are listed from levels A – H. Print the poster here to have on hand as you observe.

 Age is not an indictor of developmental level.
 Research by Piaget has recognized biobehavioral shifts that occur between infant, toddler, preschool and primary age levels.
 You will see these shifts noted along the top of the continuum above benchmarks A – H. When looking at the benchmarks, you will see that